neurostuff/compose-docs/docs/tutorial/manual.md

 For new studies, we will not have any data, and it is necessary to manually enter these data from the text of a study.
 We can create a new Analysis for each group of Coordinates, and input the data from the text:

+For each Analysis, locate the table of peak coordinates in the article, then add one row per coordinate (X, Y, Z) in the **Analysis Coordinates** table.
+Use the drop-down menus above the table to set the statistic type (e.g., Z or t value) and coordinate space (e.g., MNI or Talairach).

 For studies already indexed by NeuroStore, we will already have pre-extracted Coordinates.
 You can use this same interface to verify and correct these data.

 :::caution